 Jesus is the central figure to Christianity (which bears his name.)
 His story is told in the Christian Bible.
 During His life as a carpenter, He taught about the way of God and preached forgiveness and salvation before being crucified (the cross is a symbol of Christianity because of this) to atone for the sins of the world.
 After a three-day and period in Hell where He declared victory over Satan, He was resurrected.
 He then spent a period of forty days on Earth after His resurrection which ended in His ascension to Heaven.
 He will one day return to Earth to judge the living and the dead.

 Jesus Christ is a historical figure.
 The most famous representation of him is in the Christian Bible.
-His first appearance in comics is not clear, but a good contender is Picture Stories from the Bible (New Testament) #1 in 1944.
+His first appearance in comics is not known.

 Over the course of the publication history of comics, the acceptable societal presentation of Jesus Christ has changed substantially.
 In the 1940s Western society had not yet become as secularized as it is in modern days, and thus any representations of Jesus were generally comic version of Bible stories.
 Later it became more acceptable for characters to meet him in different ways, for instance occasionally as a spiritual guide or as background historical character (for instance, he has been tied to the origin story of the Phantom Stranger.)
 Later the character became common in shock stories, which were meant to challenge people's understanding of him (and perhaps their faith), occasionally in a crass manner.
 Additionally his image has been used as a proselytizing tool in religious comics in the twenty-first century, and not only for Christianity.